Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 Hawthorn, Crataegus monogyna has single seed in its fruit (monogyna), while Midland Hawthorn,Crataegus laevigata, has two or more seeds in its fruit

 The wildwood, as discussed by Rackman (e.g the 1976.
-Trees and Woodland in the British Landscape), the natural forested landscape that developed across much of Prehistoric Britain after the last ice age, has gone (and probably never covered all of what is now the England as Rackham argued); from the start of the Neolithic period, people began to shape and exploit the land to their advantage.
-Moreover, there wasn’t a single type of wildwood; there were many forms of wildwood.
+Trees and Woodland in the British Landscape), the natural forested landscape that developed across much of Prehistoric Britain after the last ice age, has gone (and probably never covered all of what is now the England as Rackham originally argued); from the start of the Neolithic period, people began to shape the land.

 On the way back to Fittleworth; the sound of a pig